quorum1/governance/docs/operating-agreement.md

 ### 4.3 Indemnification of the Managing Steward.

-The Collective shall indemnify the Org Point in  connection with their services as the Managing Steward of the Collective to the fullest extent  permitted, or required by, the Act.
+The Collective shall indemnify the Managing Steward in  connection with their services as the Managing Steward of the Collective to the fullest extent  permitted, or required by, the Act.

 ## SECTION 5 - QUORUM MEETINGS